openSUSE/news-o-o/_posts/2010-05-01-opensuse-weekly-news-issue-121-is-out.markdown

 ####  [Miguel de Icaza: MonoTouch and Apple's Section 3.3.1: Two Theories](http://tirania.org/blog/archive/2010/Apr-28.html)

-"Before April 8th, developers targeting the iPhone had to deal with this section:  3.3.1 â€” Applications may only use Documented APIs in the manner prescribed by Apple and must not use or call any private APIs.
+"Before April 8th, developers targeting the iPhone had to deal with this section:  3.3.1 — Applications may only use Documented APIs in the manner prescribed by Apple and must not use or call any private APIs.
 The above is a pretty reasonable requirement as it gives Apple the chance to not have to maintain and support internal APIs, temporary APIs or APIs that have not fully matured."
 </td>
 </tr>
 </tbody>